elastic/integrations/packages/mongodb_atlas/docs/README.md

 ## Disk

 This is the `disk` data stream.
 This data stream collects a detailed overview of disk usage and captures important data about I/O operations, read and write latency, and space utilization.
-To collect disk metrics, the requesting API Key must have the `Project Read Only` role.
+To collect disk metrics, the API Key making the request must have the `Project Read Only` role.

 An example event for `disk` looks as following: